Bekir Fikri

 Bekir Fikri (c.
-1882 – 21 December 1914), was an Albanian Ottoman revolutionary that participated in the Young Turk Revolution (1908) and fought with distinction during the Balkan Wars (1912–1913).
+1882 – 21 December 1914), was an Ottoman revolutionary that participated in the Young Turk Revolution (1908) and fought with distinction during the Balkan Wars (1912–1913).

 Biography

 Origin

-Bekir Fikri was of Albanian origin.
-He was born into an Albanian-Turkish family in Çorhlu (modern Agios Georgios) located in the kaza of Grebene, Ottoman Empire in 1882.
+Bekir Fikri / Beqir Grebenea was of Albanian origin.
+He was born into an Albanian-Turkish family Fikri ethnically belonged to the Vallahades community (Greek speaking Muslims of the Grebene region).
+He was from Çorhlu (modern Agios Georgios) located in the kaza of Grebene, Ottoman Empire in 1882.

 Early life and career

 Fikri attended the Monastir Military High School where he was exposed to propaganda that questioned the absolutism of sultan Abdulhamid II and later studied at the Ottoman War Academy graduating in 1903.
 Later he was sent to participate in the Ottoman conflict in Yemen and returned after three years where he was much affected by his wartime experience.

 Fikri married a woman whose father had also served in the Yemen conflict.
 In 1907, he was appointed within his home region in a battalion that fought against bands (çetas).
 In December of that same year, he joined the Committee of Union and Progress (CUP).
 Fikri possessed strong authority among fellow Muslims in the area where he resided and could communicate with them as he spoke Albanian, Turkish and Greek as his mother tongue (ethnically he belonged to the so called Vallahades).

 As Fikri lived in the southern area of the vilayet of Monastir the threat of Greece made him think that Turks and Albanians had to unite against the "Greek danger".
 He was convinced that the Ottoman government had to help the Albanians and vice versa, a view that was disliked by some CUP officers that considered any recognition of Albanianism as dangerous for the unification of the empire.
 The idea of Ottoman-Albanian cooperation had led Fikri to a more conciliatory attitude towards the teaching of Albanian and the choice of the alphabet.
 Fikri believed that Albanianism was not powerful enough to oppose Hellenism.